Cabrera’s bat, Turnbull’s arm help Tigers sweep Pirates 2-1

 The Pirates opened the scoring in the fourth inning on Erik Gonzalez’s RBI single off the glove of Schoop, the second baseman, with two outs.

 The Tigers answered the run in the fifth to tie the score.
-Victor Reyes doubled with one out and came home on Austin Romine’s single.
+Victor Reyes doubled with one out and came home on Romine’s single.

 Gonzalez, Romine and Pittsburgh’s Adam Frazier each had two hits.